 The first step in your learning analytics journey is to gather the data.
 More to the point, recognize that you have a learning ecosystem, which integrates with all functions in the broader organization.
 Then you can begin to gather the data generated from the components within that ecosystem.

 Beyond learning data, organizational performance goals and KPIs are usually established and documented in systems that exist in an organization.
-These performance systems typically are housed within or interface with your human resources management system (HRIS) or your enterprise resource planning (ERP) system—both of which help make up an organization’s ecosystem.
+These performance systems typically are housed within or interface with your human resources information system (HRIS) or your enterprise resource planning (ERP) system—both of which help make up an organization’s ecosystem.
 A typical learning ecosystem is often composed of: